G00364756/Programming_Project/README.md

 GMIT student number: G00364756
 Created:             22/03/2018

-##Background of Project:
+## Background of Project:
-This project is part of the Programming Module for the Data ANalytics course offered by the Galway-Mayo Institute of Technology, taught by Dr. Ian McGloughlin.
+This project is part of the Programming Module for the Data Analytics course offered by the Galway-Mayo Institute of Technology, taught by Dr. Ian McGloughlin.
 The aim of this project is to investigate the data set known as the "iris data set", created by Sir Ronald Aylmer Fisher, with the Python programming language, based on research conducted into the value that can be gained from the data set with respect to data analytics.
 In doing so, I hope to demonstrate my proficiency in project management, programming, research and demonstrating work to others who may be unfamiliar with the material.

-##Project Plan:
+## Project Plan:

 1. Research
 Goals include -